cynthiapinedoh79/Project2js/README.md

 📄 Form 1040 PDF Access – Link to the official IRS form

-📚 Bookkeeping Fact Cards – Fast, educational insights
+📚 CheckThis!: Bookkeeping Fact Cards – Fast, educational insights

-🎲 “Try Your Luck” Mini-Game – Win a bonus or discount
+🎲 Play & Save!: “Try Your Luck” Mini-Game – Win a bonus or discount

 This app aims to inform, engage, and guide users toward better financial organization.